 Team Leads: An APP who can attend all required program activities and assume responsibility for ensuring that their project team members meet all program requirements.

-Team Partners: Consists of 1-2 health professional colleagues collaborating with the team lead on a health improvement project and who can fulfill program requirements.
-Team partners can be from diverse health care and other community health disciplines and professions, including health education, medicine, nursing, social work, pharmacy, radiography, administration and more.
-Professionals who work in diverse community sectors that impact social drivers of health (e.g., education, housing, transportation, food security, criminal justice), are also welcome to participate.
+Team Partners: Consists of 1-3 health professional colleagues collaborating with the team lead on a health improvement project and who can fulfill program requirements.
+Team partners can be from diverse healthcare and other community health disciplines and professions, including health education, medicine, nursing, social work, pharmacy, radiography, administration and more.
+Professionals who work in diverse community sectors that impact social drivers of health (e.g., education, housing, transportation, food security, criminal justice), are also welcomed to participate.
 The composition of the team should be driven by the needs of the proposed health improvement project and partners who can help make the project vision become a reality.

 For more information, refer to Who Should Apply.

 Developing and executing a quality or population health improvement project during the course of the program year is an opportunity for healthcare teams to: